-Interns work closely with staff in Student Life and Learning and participate in leadership development training.
+Interns work closely with staff in the Student Involvement and Leadership Center or the Office of Sorority and Fraternity Life and participate in leadership development training.
 Additionally, interns have the opportunity to work and support one another throughout the year.
 Shaffer Interns exercise their own creativity and autonomy in their internship projects.

 Interns work five hours per week, attend monthly meetings with their cohort, and are eligible to register for credit through the School of Education, EDUC U-208 Training for Paraprofessionals, or the School of Public and Environmental Affairs, SPEA-V 381 or V 380.

-Below are all of the available positions for the 2018-19 academic year.
-Résumés and cover letters are due March 22nd, 2019 at 5 p.m., and they should emailed to LEADIU@indiana.edu or delivered in person at the Student Life and Learning office.
+Below are all of the available positions for the 2019-2020 academic year.
+Résumés and cover letters are due March 22nd, 2019 at 5 p.m., and they should emailed to LEADIU@indiana.edu or delivered in person at the Student Involvement and Leadership Center.
 Any questions can be answered by emailing or visiting the office.

 Community Engagement, Cox Civic Scholarship Program